warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Rights of lawful parties in possession, as long as such rights do not include the right of first refusal to purchase the property.
 (No rights of parties in possession, including the term of a tenant’s lease, may have duration of more than two years.)

-• Minor discrepancies in the description of the area, as long as the Seller provides a survey and affirmative title insurance against all loss or damage resulting from the discrepancies.
+• Minor discrepancies in the description of the area, as long as the Client provides a survey and affirmative title insurance against all loss or damage resulting from the discrepancies.

 Note: Properties with agricultural exemptions are not acceptable.
 This information may be found on either the tax certificate or title commitment.